Isla Fisher: 2010–2013: Mainstream recognition

 Fisher starred in the comedy Bachelorette (2012), opposite Kirsten Dunst, Lizzy Caplan and Rebel Wilson, portraying a ditzy party girl and one-third of a trio of troubled women who reunite for the wedding of a friend who was ridiculed in high school.
 In its review for the film, Daily Telegraph found Fisher to be "brilliantly slow as a hot mess whose main ambition is to get coked out of her skull".
 Budgeted at US$3 million, Bachelorette was a commercial success; it grossed US$11.9 million in theatres worldwide and more than US$8 million on VOD.
 In another voice-over role, Fisher voiced the Tooth Fairy in what she summed up as an "animated Avengers", the film Rise of the Guardians (also 2012), which earned her an Alliance of Women Film Journalists Award nomination for Best Animated Female.

-Fisher found mainstream recognition in 2013, with roles in two highly successful films The Great Gatsby and Now You See Me.
+In 2013 Fisher appeared in two big budget Hollywood films The Great Gatsby and Now You See Me.
 The Great Gatsby, an adaptation of F. Scott Fitzgerald's 1925 novel, directed by Baz Luhrmann, and opposite Leonardo DiCaprio, Carey Mulligan and Tobey Maguire, saw her portray an ambitious social climber and the mistress of an upper-class socialite.
 Fisher described as "surreal" the experience to work for Luhrmann.
 "He's my dream director.
 I've only ever had a short list of people I've wanted to work with, and he was at the top of it.
 I honestly couldn't stop smiling the whole time".
 While reviewers described her role as brief, the film made US$353.6 million worldwide.
 Fisher garnered nominations for the Best Supporting Actress award from the AACTA Awards, the Australian Film Critics Association and the Film Critics Circle of Australia Awards.
 Fisher took on a larger role as an escapist and stage magician in the heist thriller Now You See Me, with Jesse Eisenberg, Mark Ruffalo, Woody Harrelson, Mélanie Laurent and Morgan Freeman.
 The Hollywood Reporter felt that Fisher's portrayal was "loaded with chutzpah", and IndieWire remarked in its review for the film: "While Fisher and Laurent bring their charm, they still don't quite flesh out underwritten parts".
 Like The Great Gatsby, Now You See Me grossed more than US$350 million globally.